Skip to main content

 Running Specific Projects

-Organize your tests using Playwright projects and run them selectively:
+Organize your tests using Playwright projects and run them selectively by passing projects and grep in the API request body:

 .gitlab-ci.yml